 Precision Engineering for macOS

-By building with native-like architectural patterns and targeting the Apple ecosystem directly, Nirmeva Focus consumes virtually zero battery while running continuously in the background.
-On an M-series MacBook, it is effectively invisible to the system — which is exactly where a menu bar timer should live.
+So we profiled relentlessly, stripped every unnecessary process, and tuned the app until it was effectively invisible to the system.
+Nirmeva Focus consumes virtually zero battery while running continuously in the background — which is exactly where a menu bar timer should live.

 What's Next